pcwu2022/Obsidian-Vault/Books/Atomic Habits/Breaking Bad Habits.md

 Breaking bad habits requires reversing the Four Laws of Behavior Change from _Atomic Habits_.
-By making bad habits invisible, unattractive, difficult, and unsatisfying, we can effectively reduce their [[influence]].
+By making bad habits invisible, unattractive, difficult, and unsatisfying, we can effectively reduce their [[Influence]].

 ### 1. Make It Invisible